astrivant/polyad/docs/proposals/copolyad.md

     end
 ```

-Working backward concerns planning dependencies.
-Application records still
-flow in the direction required by the selected services.
-Reversing every edge
-of an existing graph would not supply the missing capability contracts or
-explain whether the resulting graph could perform useful work.
+Natural Selection traces prerequisites backward from the desired result.
+Application records flow through the selected services according to their
+declared input and output contracts.

 ## Relationship to existing Polyad capabilities